Signs Your Dog is Having an Allergic Reaction

 Worried your dog might be having an allergic reaction?

-From itchy ears to red, puffy eyes, dogs and humans alike can both suffer from allergy symptoms.
+From itchy ears to red, puffy eyes, dogs and humans alike can both suffer from common allergies and environmental allergies.
 In fact, it’s estimated that 20% of dogs will develop allergies over their lifetime.
 That’s no small number!

 Fortunately, dog allergies are highly treatable.

 Knowing what signs to look for can help pet owners act fast (and even prevent) future allergic reactions from ruining your dog’s day.
-Westmonte Animal Clinic is here with 7 warning signs that your dog is experiencing an allergic reaction.
+Read on for more information about the symptoms of an allergic reaction and what you can do to help your pet.

 What is an Allergic Reaction?

-Allergic reactions in dogs occur when their body interacts with something that triggers the immune system to overreact.
+Allergic reactions in dogs occur when their body interacts with something that triggers an immune system reaction.
+The type of allergic reaction will vary depending on the catalyst.

 Allergic reactions can range from mild to severe.
 But as The American Kennel Club points out, some allergic reactions can be dangerous.
 If left untreated, dogs have the potential to go into canine anaphylactic shock and undergo respiratory or cardiac failure.